skypilot-org/skypilot/docs/source/reference/config.rst

     #
     # Default: false.
     disable_ecc: false

+  # Custom policy to be applied to all tasks.
+  #
+  # The policy function to be applied and mutate all tasks, which can be used to
+  # enforce certain policies on all tasks.
+  # See more details in :ref:`advanced-policy-config`
+  policy: my_package.skypilot_policy_fn_v1

   # Advanced AWS configurations (optional).
   # Apply to all new instances but not existing ones.